RedCrewOS/open-qr-standard/profiles/payment-profile.md

    "properties": {
       "additionalProperties": false,
       "required": [
-         “customerId”,
+         "customerId",
          "instrument"
       ],
-      “customerId”: {
+      "customerId": {
          "type": "string",
          "description": "Identifier of the customer for the payment" },
-      “instrument”: {
+      "instrument": {
          "type": "object",
          "description": "Object containing the details of the payment instrument.
 The contents of the object are dependent on the value of the type property.
 Fields required to be present will vary based on the instrument type", "additionalProperties": true,
          "required": [
-            “type”
+            "type"
          ],
-         “properties”: {
+         "properties": {
-         “type”: {
+            "type": {
-            “type”: “string”,
+               "type": "string",
-            “description”: “The type of the instrument to be used for the payment.
+               "description": "The type of the instrument to be used for the payment.
 Additional fields such as tokens or identifiers will be included as defined for the specific instrument type.
-The instrument type must be one of the types indicated as being supported in the provider discovery document and in the response to a call to session info”
+The instrument type must be one of the types indicated as being supported in the provider discovery document and in the response to a call to session info"
+            }
          }
       }
    }